What Are Cerebral Palsy Types?

 Each case of cerebral palsy is different.
 Symptoms can vary greatly by each type of cerebral palsy and how badly the brain was damaged.

 Thankfully, there are several treatment options available for all types of cerebral palsy to help children manage their symptoms and live a long, happy life.

 - Adaptive equipment

 - Physical therapy

 - Speech therapy

-The best way to ensure your child is getting the treatment they need to manage their type is to get an accurate cerebral palsy diagnosis.
-With a correct diagnosis, you and your child’s doctors can make a treatment plan that best fits their needs.
+The best way to ensure your child is getting the treatment they need to manage their type of cerebral palsy is to get an accurate cerebral palsy diagnosis.
+With a correct diagnosis, you and your child’s doctors can develop a treatment plan that best fits your child’s needs.

 No matter which type of cerebral palsy your child is diagnosed with, they deserve the best care — but treatment can be expensive.

 Thankfully, you can pursue financial assistance to cover medical costs.
 Filing a cerebral palsy lawsuit can help your child get the treatment they deserve.

 Doctors, nurses, and other medical professionals have a duty to safely deliver babies and avoid birth trauma.
 When birth injuries occur, medical negligence may be to blame.